 Switzerland has developed a strategic concept on the protection of civilians that is based on a comprehensive approach, in conjunction with namely the ICRC, the WHO and UNICEF.
 It aims at contributing to the protection of the civilian population against the humanitarian consequences of armed conflicts - antipersonnel mines and explosive remnants of war being one of them.
-In the framework of the Mine Action Strategy 2016-2022, Switzerland committed itself to support relevant projects aiming at providing assistance to victims of mines (and ERW) in the countries where Switzerland is active in the domain of development cooperation.
-The objective is to alleviate the victims' suffering by securing better access to medical care, supporting their socio-economic reintegration and promoting observance of their rights.
-In its new Action Plan on Mine Action 2023-2026 Switzerland commits itself to contribute to ensuring that victims of mines and other explosive ordnance receive comprehensive medical care, are referred to responsible service providers and are socially and economically integrated.
+In its Action Plan on Mine Action 2023-2026 Switzerland commits itself to contribute to ensuring that victims of mines and other explosive ordnance receive comprehensive medical care, are referred to responsible service providers and are socially and economically integrated.

-At the operational level, Switzerland financed various projects in the field of victim assistance, social and economic reintegration, as well as risk education in order to prevent accidents in countries such as Bosnia-Herzegovina, Cambodia, Colombia, Myanmar, Syria, Ukraine and Yemen in collaboration with the local authorities and the following partners: the International Committee of the Red Cross (ICRC), the Geneva International Centre for Humanitarian Demining (GICHD), Danish Refugee Council (DRC), Humanity and Inclusion (HI) and the Halo Trust.
+At the operational level, Switzerland financed various projects in the field of victim assistance, social and economic reintegration, as well as risk education in order to prevent accidents in countries such as Bosnia-Herzegovina, Cambodia, Colombia, Myanmar, Syria, Ukraine and Yemen in collaboration with the local authorities and partners, such as the Geneva International Centre for Humanitarian Demining (GICHD), Danish Refugee Council (DRC), Humanity and Inclusion (HI), Norwegian People's Aid (NPA), the Fondation Suisse de déminage (FSD), the United Nations, the International Committee of the Red Cross (ICRC) and others.